landlab/landlab/docs/source/install/installing_python.rst

 If you *don't* see reference to your newly installed distribution or the file is not found, click :ref:` here <correcting_install_paths>` to resolve the problem.

-Once you have installed a complete Python distribution on your machine, follow `these instructions <https://landlab.github.io/#/#install>`_ to install Landlab.
+Once you have installed a complete Python distribution on your machine, follow :ref:`these instructions <install>` to install Landlab.